 Today, Georg J. Riedel is at the head of Riedel Glas Austria.
 Widely known for their wine-friendly and varietal-specific glass collections, Riedel continues to lead the sector through various innovations.

-It’s possible to visit this seminal glassware company and experience the fascinating world of wine glass production – an inside look at the mouth blown and handmade process, only a hour-and-a-half drive from the Arthotel Blaue Gans in Salzburg.
+It’s possible to visit this seminal glassware company and experience the fascinating world of wine glass production – an inside look at the mouth blown and handmade process, only a 45 minutes drive from Kontor Boutiquehotel in Hall in Tirol.
 A daytrip worth getting a taste of.